foundriesio/docs/source/zephyr/getting-started.rst

 #.
 If you haven't already, create a `personal access token for git on
    foundries.io`_.

+   .. note:: Beta users will get their tokens via email.

+   .. todo:: remove this once https://foundries.io/s/ is up

 #.
 Make an installation directory for the Zephyr microPlatform, and
    change into its directory::